fabriziotappero/softmic/README.md

 microphone that I use together with a [Tascam DR-40](https://www.amazon.com/s?k=tascam+dr-40).
 [Here](https://soundcloud.com/cinema_sound/samson-c02-dx-pop-filter)
-an example of what the Samson C02 sounds like and here is the picture of the inside of the Samson C02.
+an example of what the Samson C02 sounds like and following, the picture of the inside of my Samson C02.

 <p align="center">
   <img src="https://github.com/fabriziotappero/softmic/blob/master/img/samson-c02.jpg?raw=true" alt="" width="90%"/>
 </p>
-Here you can see the actual schematic of the Samson C02.
+Here you can see the actual schematic of the Samson C02 (courtesy of *the Internet*).
 Nothing really mind-blowing but functional.
 <p align="center">
   <img src="https://github.com/fabriziotappero/softmic/blob/master/img/samson-c02-schematic.jpg?raw=true" alt="" width="90%"/>
 </p>

 For the time being this is the starting point of this project.
-The objective of this project is to make something of a similar quality but wireless.
+The objective of this project is to make something of a similar quality but *software-oriented*.

 ## Microphone Capsule
 This microphone is designed to function with an **electret capsule** similar to the